Ethiopia's Abiy wins Nobel Peace Prize for ending Eritrea standoff

 The Nobel Peace Prize will be presented in Oslo on Dec.
 10, the anniversary of the death of Swedish industrialist Alfred Nobel, who founded the awards in his 1895 will.

-Reporting by Gwladys Fouche, Terje Solsvik, Victoria Klesty, Nerijus Adomaitis and Lefteris Karagiannopoulos in Oslo, Giulia Paravicini, Maggie Fick and Katharine Houreld in Nairobi, Editing by Timothy Heritage
+Reporting by Gwladys Fouche, Terje Solsvik, Victoria Klesty, Nerijus Adomaitis and Lefteris Karagiannopoulos in Oslo, Giulia Paravicini, Maggie Fick and Katharine Houreld in Nairobi, Michelle Nichols at the United Nations, Editing by Timothy Heritage